Tabula Capuana: Second section (starting on line 8): APRIL = apirase

-Notes: Line 8: isvei occurs frequently in the Liber Linteus where it appears to mean "festival" or "ides".
-The formtul(e)(8, 9, 10) in some contexts means "stone," perhaps related to tular "border" (< "stone marking a border"?), itself probably related to (or the origin of?)
-Umbrian tuder "boundary" also the origin of the Umbrian town name Todi.
+Notes: Line 8 shows the form isvei which occurs frequently in the Liber Linteus where it appears to mean "festival" or "ides".
+If the form iśum in line 13 is related, it may mean "festive" or (more likely) "appropriate for a sacred festival" > "sacred."
+The form tul(e) (8, 9, 10) in some contexts means "stone", perhaps related to tular "border" (< "stone marking a border"?), itself probably related to (or the origin of?)
+Umbrian tuder "boundary"; also the origin of the Umbrian town name Todi.
 Here it seems to mean "(on or after) the ides (of a particular month)."
 According to van der Meer, iluc-ve/u (twice in line 8) means "feast."
-Of course, iśvei and tule can't both mean "ides," and in any case, the Latin ides originally fell on the full moon and was sacred to Jupiter, but since the deities recognizable here are underworld (leθams and caθ), tul may instead refer to the dark phase of the moon, or the new moon (Latin kalends).
+Of course, iśvei and tule can't both mean "ides", and in any case, the Latin ides originally fell on the full moon and was sacred to Jupiter, but since the deities recognizable here are underworld (leθams and caθ), tul may instead refer to the dark phase of the moon, or the new moon (Latin kalends).
 As van der Meer points out elaborately elsewhere, the contrast between light and dark gods was very important for the Etruscan calendar and for how they divided up the heavens.

 apirase may mean "(in the) month of April."
 See above for Leθam-sul.
 Van der Meer translates pep-ri as "must be held." cipen seems to be a priestly title (with variants cepa(r), cepe(n)).